-Recycling bins should be in every building on campus but they might not be in the best locations.
-You know the habits and patterns of your co-workers best; if you see that a recycling bin would be more effective if it were in a different location, contact Sanitary Services and ask them to move it.
+Recycling and compost bins should be in every building on campus but they might not be in the best locations.
+You know the habits and patterns of your co-workers best; if you see that a recycling bin would be more effective if it were in a different location, contact and ask them to move it.

 Send documents and memos electronically.
 If you must print, print double-sided.
 Be mindful of how much paper you will use when printing and adjust your document accordingly.
 Reduce your margin size.
 Print single spaced.
 Delete text you do not need.